justincbagley/GaussClust/README.md

 **Which GaussClust script or option is best for my kind of analysis?**

-Specific examples are given in different Usage sections below, but in general you'll be best off using GaussClust to **delimit species** with an unsupervised GMM or semisupervised belief-based GMM, and it will be best to use the discriminant analysis for **classification**. **GaussClust.sh** is used for straightforward GMM analysis using any method discussed above. **bgmmSensTest.sh** is used with GaussClust_lite.sh to conduct a sensitivity analysis described here and in the script itself.
+Specific examples are given in different Usage sections below, but in general you'll be best off using GaussClust to **delimit species** with an unsupervised GMM or semisupervised (belief-based or soft-labeled) GMM, and it will be best to use the discriminant analysis for **classification**. **GaussClust.sh** is used for straightforward GMM analysis using any method discussed above. **bgmmSensTest.sh** is used with GaussClust_lite.sh to conduct a sensitivity analysis described here and in the script itself.
 That's pretty much it, though more options are planned for development in the near future!

 **What's new in GaussClust?**

+While GaussClust is just passing its initial development stages, I have recently updated this software in several ways.
+Some recent edits are listed below.
+- April 2017 - Fixed GaussClust so that belief-based GMM and soft-label GMM analyses are available as (working) options under the -b flag; updated to v0.1.1; prepped new release.
-While GaussClust is just passing its initial development stages, I have recently updated this software in several ways, for example to use the 'metaMDS' function available in the [vegan](https://cran.r-project.org/web/packages/vegan/index.html) package to conduct NMDS, rather than using 'isoMDS' through labdsv (which turned out to be slightly problematic). **See the [TODO list](https://github.com/justincbagley/GaussClust#todo-list) below for other ways I am seeking to improve the software. _If it interests you, feel free to jump in and help with development!!_ :memo::+1:**
+- As of January 2017 - GaussClust now uses the 'metaMDS' function available in the [vegan](https://cran.r-project.org/web/packages/vegan/index.html) package to conduct NMDS, rather than using 'isoMDS' through labdsv (which turned out to be slightly problematic).

+**See the [TODO list](https://github.com/justincbagley/GaussClust#todo-list) below for other ways I am seeking to improve the software. _If it interests you, feel free to jump in and help with development!!_ :memo::+1:**

 ## GETTING STARTED